Sultana (title): Southeast Asia

 On 5 May 2015, Sultan Yogyakarta and governor of the Special Region of Yogyakarta in Indonesia Hamengkubuwono X, who only has daughters, appointed his eldest child, Lady Nurmalitasari, as his heiress presumptive, henceforth titled Princess Mangkubumi.
 If she does succeed her father, she will become the first Javanese woman to become a Sultana in her own right.

+West Asia

+Sati Beg, a 14th-century an Ilkhanid princess, issued coins using the title sultan or sultana.

 Sultana consort

 Sultana is also used for sultan's wives.
 Between 1914 and 1922, monarchs of the Muhammad Ali Dynasty used the title of Sultan of Egypt, and their wives were legally styled as sultanas.
 Two women held the title of sultana during the short-lived Sultanate of Egypt: Melek Tourhan, the wife of Sultan Hussein Kamel, and Nazli Sabri, the wife of Sultan Fuad I. Nazli Sabri became queen (malika) following the establishment of the Kingdom of Egypt in 1922, and it is with the latter title that she is almost always associated.
 Melek Tourhan, on the other hand, legally retained the title of sultana even after Egypt became a kingdom, and is often referred to simply as Sultana Melek.

 Sultana is also title for consort of ruler in some Malaysian states.
 Some consorts who hold this title are: